antoniotino/SudokuGame/README.md

 # SudokuGame

 ## About us
-This project was developed for the "Architetture Distribuite per il Cloud" course <br>
+This project was developed for the "Architetture Distribuite per il Cloud" course. <br>
 University of Salerno

 #### Team